maths/moodle-qtype_stack/doc/en/Authoring/Answer_tests.md

     (sqrt(108)+10)^(1/3)-(sqrt(108)-10)^(1/3)

 This is Cardano's example from Ars Magna, but currently the AlgEquiv test cannot establish these are equivalent.
 There are some other examples in the test suite which fail for mathematical reasons.
 In cases like this, where you know you have a number, you may need to supplement the AlgEquiv test with another numerical test.

+### AlgEquivNouns ###

+Algebraic equivalence evaluates as much as possible, to try to establish equivalence.
+This means, e.g. that `diff(y,x)` is always evaluated to \(0\).
+If you use AlgEquivNouns then noun forms of operators are not evaluated, so `diff(y,x)` will be evaluated but `'diff(y,x)` and `noundiff(y,x)` will not.

+Note, however that logic nouns such as `nounand` are still evaluated by this test!
+Sorry, but logical noun functions are dealt with internally in a very different way than Maxima noun functions such as `'diff(y,x)` and the parallel `noundiff`.
+Use a different test, such as `EqualComAss`.

 ### EqualComAss: Equality up to Associativity and Commutativity ### {#EqualComAss}